13 hacks that will massively increase your productivity

 The blue light that emits from electric devices tricks your brain into thinking it's still day time, making it more difficult to fall asleep if you're using them late at night.

 Also, try installing F.lux, which is a software that turns your screen into a much warmer light (which is kinder to your eyes/brain).
-Most iPhones (6 and above) now have a "night shift" mode too, which essentially does the same thing.
+Most new phone now have a night mode too, which essentially does the same thing.

-As well as regulating your sleep pattern, eating your meals and snacks around the same time each day is not only great for your digestive system, but it's good for your productivity too.
+As well as regulating your sleep pattern, eating your meals and snacks around the same time each day will work wonders for both your digestive system and productivity levels.

 Try to stick to eating brain fuel foods that don't make you crash and feel rubbish an hour later, and if possible, factor in 15-30 mins of exercise each day – even if this is just a brisk walk round the block before you sit down at your desk, or ditching the bus to walk to the library and get your heart going.

-Check out our guide to keeping fit on a budget for more inspo.
+Check out our guide to keeping fit on a budget for more inspiration.

 Set achievable goals